- Who can be a mentor?

 - I have a valid driver's license and valid auto insurance

 - I have reliable transportation with no citations for driving under the influence of alcohol or drugs, reckless driving, or license suspension for at least 3 years.
-(If an applicant has a significant history of driving record offenses, it will be at the discretion of the Chief Program Officer if the applicant is accepted.)
+(If an applicant has a significant history of driving of driving record offenses, it will be at the discretion of the programming staff if the applicant is accepted.)

 - I have no criminal record involving a violent crime

 - I am able to attend an in-person interview with a Starfish staff member and attend an orientation training